Allentiac language

-Allentiac (Alyentiyak), also known as Huarpe (Warpe), was one of the Huarpean languages.
+Allentiac (Alyentiyak), also known as Huarpe (Warpe), is an extinct Huarpean language.
 It was native to Cuyo in Argentina, but was displaced to Chile in the late 16th century.
-Luis de Valdivia, a Jesuit missionary, wrote a grammar, vocabulary and religious texts.
-The people became mestizo and lost their language soon after.
+The language is documented by Luis de Valdivia, a Jesuit missionary, who wrote a grammar, vocabulary and religious texts.

-Phonology
+Phonology and orthography

+The assessment of Allentiac phonology is tentative and complicated by a lack of explanation on the phonetic value of the symbols used to write the language.